peteroupc/MailLib/docs/APIDocs.md

 Represents an email message, and contains methods and             properties for accessing and modifying email message data.
  * [PeterO.Mail.MessageDataException](PeterO.Mail.MessageDataException.md) - Exception thrown when a message has invalid             syntax.
  * [PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) - Represents an email address and a name for that address.
+ * [PeterO.Mail.StringAndQuality](PeterO.Mail.StringAndQuality.md) - Stores an arbitrary string and a "quality value" for that string.
  * [PeterO.Text.Idna](PeterO.Text.Idna.md) -
 Contains methods that implement Internationalized Domain             Names in Applications (IDNA).
  * [PeterO.Text.Normalization](PeterO.Text.Normalization.md) - Represents a Unicode normalization form.